nodejs/node/doc/api/url.md

 * Returns: {URL|null}

 Parses a string as a URL.
 If `base` is provided, it will be used as the base URL for the purpose of resolving non-absolute `input` URLs.
-Returns `undefined` if `input` is not a valid.
+Returns `null` if `input` is not a valid.

 ### Class: `URLSearchParams`